-But in 2004, he was sacked from the governing coalition after opposing then Prime Minister Ariel Sharon's plan to withdraw from the Gaza Strip, which went ahead anyway in the summer of 2005.
+But in 2004, he was sacked after opposing then Prime Minister Ariel Sharon's plan to withdraw from the Gaza Strip, which went ahead in 2005.

-This paved the way for him to become deputy prime minister and minister of strategic affairs in Ehud Olmert's governing coalition, which was led by the Kadima party.
+This paved the way for him to become deputy prime minister and minister of strategic affairs under Ehud Olmert's coalition, which was led by the Kadima party.

-Mr Lieberman has angered Israeli Arabs by calling for an oath of allegiance to be a requirement for non-Jews taking Israeli citizenship.
-He wants them to swear loyalty to Israel as a Jewish, democratic state, to accept its symbols, flag and anthem, and to commit to military service.
+He angered Israeli Arabs by campaigning in 2009 for an oath of allegiance to be a requirement for non-Jews taking Israeli citizenship.
+He wanted them to swear loyalty to Israel as a Jewish, democratic state, to accept its symbols, flag and anthem, and to commit to military service.

-Although he favours a two-state solution with the Palestinians, he has also controversially advocated trading parts of Israel that are predominantly Arab in exchange for the land on which major settlement blocs are built in the West Bank.
+Although Mr Lieberman favours a "two-state solution" with the Palestinians, he has also controversially advocated trading parts of Israel that are predominantly Arab in exchange for the land on which major settlement blocs are built in the West Bank.

-Though the Palestinians have said they would accept land swaps, the exchange would significantly reduce the number of Arabs who are Israeli citizens.
-Mr Lieberman says not doing so would create a "state-and-a-half for one people and half a state for the other".
+Though the Palestinians have said they would accept land swaps, his proposal would significantly reduce the number of Arabs who are Israeli citizens.

-Mr Lieberman has also advocated assassinating the leaders of the Palestinian Islamist movement, Hamas, which governs Gaza, and said he would support the death penalty for Arab members of the Knesset who met leaders of Hamas or Lebanon's Hezbollah, both of which Israel has designated as terrorist groups.
+Mr Lieberman has also advocated assassinating the leaders of the Palestinian Islamist movement, Hamas, which dominates Gaza, and said he would support the death penalty for Arab members of the Knesset who met leaders of Hamas or Lebanon's Hezbollah, which Israel has designated as terrorist groups.

 Mr Lieberman has also been dogged by corruption allegations.

-Mr Lieberman is accused of promoting Israel's former ambassador to Belarus, Zeev Ben Aryeh, to another post after the diplomat gave him confidential information regarding an Israeli police probe into his activities.
-He is alleged to have failed to inform the foreign ministry appointments committee or the cabinet about the connection.
+He was accused of promoting Israel's former ambassador to Belarus, Zeev Ben Aryeh, to another post after the diplomat gave him confidential information regarding an Israeli police probe into his activities.